joemarlo/NYC-data/README.md

   summarize(Entries = sum(Entries),
             Exits = sum(Exits))

-# or pulled into memory
+# or pull data into memory and mutate as a standard data frame
 turnstile.df <- tbl(conn, "turnstile.2019.09") %>% as_tibble()
 ```